stepanhruda/STPTransitions/README.md

 ### Interactive transitions

+TODO: Interactive transitions aren't fully supported yet.

 1. Set the `interactive` property to `YES`.
 2. Assign `gestureRecognizer` that is going to track the progress.
-3. Optional: Implement `interactiveGesturePercentageCompletionForPoint:` in your subclass.
+3. Implement `interactiveGesturePercentageCompletionForPoint:` in your subclass.

-TODO: more here

 Note: An interactive transition doesn't necessarily need to be _triggered_ interactively, e.g. it can be triggered by a button and happen non-interactively.
 The `wasTriggeredInteractively` property informs about the way it was triggered.

 ## Included transitions

-These transitions are included in the library by default:

-* move right
-* move left
-* move up
-* move down
-* push right (similar to iOS 7 navigation controller's transition, but has support for transparent views)
-* object push right?
-* step by step reveal
+If you'd like the library to include some configurable, often used transitions by default, voice your opinion in the Issues.
+Contributions are also welcome.

 ## FAQ